xakon/xakon.github.io/dev/tools/ssh.md

 SSH and Windows
 ---------------

-Unfortunately, we do have to work on Windows occassionally.
+Unfortunately, we do have to work on Windows occasionally.
 Some nice clients:

  - [PuTTY][putty]:  Classical.
 Also used for accessing the Cygwin system.
  - [KiTTY](http://www.9bis.net/kitty/):